rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#6-Nov-2019.md

+---
+title: "Rust in Blockchain Newsletter #6"
-# Rust in Blockchain #6 - Nov 2019
+description: "#6 - Nov 2019"
+date: 2019-12-05
+slug: "/2019-12-05"
+type: single
+categories:

-**#6 - Nov 2019**
+  - "newsletters"
+---

 Welcome to the #6 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
-[Previous: #5](https://rustinblockchain.org/2019/11/07/rust-in-blockchain-5-october-2019/).
+[Previous: #5](/newsletters/2019-11-07).

 &nbsp;